Printing on Fabric with stencils

 Hello treasures!

 Note: By printing with stencils, I am referring to filling the empty spaces of the stencil with paint using a tool such as a stippling brush.
+The stencils I am using have been cut from mylar, a thin plastic, which can be reused again and again.

 An Embroidery Project: